 Where to Stay in Reykjavik

-There are however lots more options for accommodation See more lodging options in Reykjavik on booking.com here.
-We recommend Booking.com as they have pretty much everything from hostels to hotels to apartments, and they offer very competitive pricing and usually a great cancellation policy.
+See more lodging options in Reykjavik on Booking.com here.
+We recommend Booking.com as they have everything from hostels to hotels to apartments, competitive pricing, and usually a solid cancellation policy.

 When to Visit Iceland